Hisonotus laevior

-Hisonotus laevior is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the Lagoa dos Patos system, ranging from Lagoon Mirim to the Jacuí River basin.
+Hisonotus laevior is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Hypoptopomatinae. the cascudinhos.
+It is endemic to Brazil, where it occurs in the Lagoa dos Patos system, ranging from Lagoon Mirim to the Jacuí River basin in the state of Rio Grande do Sul.
 It is found in slow to moderate-flowing waters with sandy substrate and submerged vegetation.
-The species reaches 7.5 cm (3 inches) in total length.
+This species reaches a total length of 7.5 cm.